Jakatut/Code-Coverage/README.md

 ## Project Requirements

-- Design an API that can:
+- Design an API that can

   - Return a list of potential files
   - Return coverage information for a specific file